-Hitler, in the Doctor Who episode "Let's Kill Hitler."
+Hitler, in the episode "Let's Kill Hitler."
 Despite being the title character and featured in the trailers, he has about five minutes of screen time before he is punched out by Rory and stuffed in the cupboard, where he is forgotten for the rest of the episode.

 In Babylon 5, Robert Rusler, who appears as Warren Keffer in 6 out of 22 episodes in Season 2 but is in the main credits for the entire season.
 A case of Executive Meddling, since the network wanted J. Michael Straczynski to introduce a "hotshot Top Gun kind of pilot."
 The commentaries reveal that JMS hates this kind of character, and as soon as the network stopped giving him notes, he offed the character as soon as he possibly could.

 Misha Collins is credited as a main cast member for all the season five and six episodes of Supernatural he appears in, including the ones where, in his own words, he "turns up, gives a piece of sage advice and disappears."

 Grey Damon as Hastings Ruckle in Season 5 of Friday Night Lights.
 Although billed as a main cast member, he gets fewer scenes than, for example, Dallas Tinker, who is listed as a guest star.